-The purpose of the Students' Association is to provide a structure which will enable students to be involved in the governing and decision-making of the College, and to be involved in activities and services which will encourage interaction among students, enrich their college experience, and foster an awareness of the student community, the larger College community, and the surrounding Christian and secular community.
+The purpose of the Students' Association is to provide a structure which will enable students to be involved in the governing and decision-making of the University College, and to be involved in activities and services which will encourage interaction among students, enrich their college experience, and foster an awareness of the student community, the larger University College community, and the surrounding Edmonton community.

-The Students' Association is mandated by the student fellowship to help provide for the physical, social and spiritual needs of the students of The King's University College, and to represent the student fellowship on selected governing bodies of the College including the Board of Governors, Board Executive, Senate, Faculty and Fees Committee.
+The Students' Association is mandated by the student fellowship to help provide for the physical, social and spiritual needs of the students of The King's University College, and to represent the student fellowship on selected governing bodies of the University College including the Board of Governors, Board Executive, Senate, Faculty and Facility Committee.
 The following responsibilities fall under the mandate of the Students' Association:

-- 1. To represent adequately student concerns on College governing bodies; - 2.
-To coordinate the activities within the Students' Association and between the Students' Association and other parts of the College community; - 3.
-To initiate College activities and respond to student initiative; - 4.
-To determine what are and are not legitimate activities of the Students' Association; - 5.
-To collect and disperse money to support Students' Association activities; - 6.
-To recommend students to serve on committees of the College governing bodies; - 7.
-To take part in the exercise of discipline as established by the College.
+- To represent adequately student concerns on University College governing bodies; - To coordinate the activities within the Students' Association and between the Students' Association and other parts of the University College community; - 3.
+To initiate University College activities and respond to student initiative; - 4.
+To determine what are and are not legitimate activities of the Students' Association; - To collect and disperse money to support Students' Association activities; - To recommend students to serve on committees of the University College governing bodies; - 7.
+To take part in the exercise of discipline as established by the University College.

 The Students' Association (SA) has an office in the Students' Association Centre (SAC).
 This building, in the north end of the parking lot, also houses the Chronicle Office.
 The recently renovated SAC is for all students to use and enjoy.
-The SA provides students with a cable TV, courtesy phone, lounge areas, games and places for studying.
+The SAC provides students with a cable TV, coffee, tea, hot chocolate, courtesy phone, lounge areas, games and places for studying.
 Everyone is welcome!